SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 <a name="sec23"></a>
 ### 2.3 Evaluations

-There are two ways of evaluating the calibration performance.
+There are three ways of evaluating the calibration performance.
 Since the experiment is an OSSE, we do have the true SSH on the SWOT swath.
 Hence the first possible evaluation is directly on the SWOT swath where the calibrated SWOT data are compared to the true SWOT data.
 The second evaluation is performed using OSE-type metrics, i.e. as if the true data on the swath wasn't available.
 In this case, the calibrated SWOT data are interpolated onto some Nadir tracks (envisat, geosat2, jason1 and topex-poseidon) and then compared to the true SWOT data (also interpolated on the Nadir tracks).
+The third evaluation is the same as the second one but with an independant satellite (cryosat) that has never been used to help calibrate SWOT.

 #### Evaluation on SWOT swath